rickhelmus/patRoon/paper.md

 However, these approaches are typically designed for a single study or available only as a stand-alone and/or commercial tool.
-Furthermore, few TP prediction tools support specific pathways observed in the environment (e.g. microbial degradation), are open-source and can be readily integrated in workflows for automated batch predictions. `patRoon 2.0` implements complementary TP screening approaches with select algorithms from \autoref{tab:TPApproaches} and other novel functionality to provide comprehensive TP screening workflows.
-Moreover, the modular design of `patRoon` enables integration of more approaches and algorithms in the future.
+Furthermore, few TP prediction tools support specific pathways observed in the environment (e.g. microbial degradation), are open-source and can be readily integrated in workflows for automated batch predictions. `patRoon 2.0` implements complementary TP screening approaches with select algorithms from \autoref{tab:TPApproaches} and includes other novel functionality to provide comprehensive TP screening workflows.
+The modular design of `patRoon` enables integration of more approaches and algorithms in the future.

 Approach           | Principle                        | Requirements                              | Examples